-This example shows how to tune a controller to satisfy time- and frequency-domain design requirements using the Design Optimization tool.
+This example shows how to tune a controller to satisfy time- and frequency-domain design requirements using the Response Optimization tool.

 The example requires Simulink® Control Design™.